celo-org/celo-monorepo/packages/terraform-modules/testnet/README.md

     remote backends are.
 Nothing very sensitive is stored in here, but it should be private.
 1. A bucket called `celo-testnet-secrets` has been manually created.
 This is used to store sensitive secrets that are uploaded by celotool and downloaded at startup from inside `startup.sh`.
-This is to ensure that secrets are not stored along in the state files.
+This is to ensure that secrets are not stored in the state files.

 ## Google Cloud Permissions Needed